UniMath/agda-unimath/src/foundation/functoriality-function-types.lagda.md

   pr2 equiv-function-type = is-equiv-map-equiv-function-type
 ```

-### Two maps being homotopic is equivalent to them being homotopic after pre- and postcomposition by an equivalence
+### Two maps being homotopic is equivalent to them being homotopic after pre- or postcomposition by an equivalence

 ```agda
 module _